 - Make offers easy to redeem.
 There is nothing more frustrating than getting a great deal, but being uncertain about how to redeem it.
 Make sure your message is clear regarding what needs to be done in order to use what has been offered.

 As with any marketing strategy, it’s essential to track the results of all efforts so that you can gain more insight into the process and make better decisions in the future.
-Text message marketing is no different, and it’s important to analyze your campaigns so that you can keep your finger to the pulse of your business’s lifeblood -- generating new and repeat customers.
-By measuring the following metrics from your SMS marketing, you can move towards a better strategy for your marketing communications.
+Text message marketing is no different, and it’s important to analyze your campaigns so that you can keep your finger to the pulse of your business’s lifeblood—generating new and repeat customers.
+By measuring the following metrics from your text message marketing, you can move towards a better strategy for your marketing communications:

-- Opt-in Rate: When you’re growing your SMS list, it’s important to have patience.
+- Opt-in Rate: When you’re growing your text message marketing list, it’s important to have patience.
 It’s a very different beast than your email list, and people tend to opt-in at smaller, slower rates.
 Ensure that these continue to trickle in by positioning text message subscriptions as the only way to gain access to exclusive news and discounts.